ivadomed/MEEG-Brainstorm/README.md

 - Extended event: EVent that is a period of time, not just a timepoint

 ## Example datasets

-Example datasets can be found at: ~/duke/temp/konstantinos
+Example datasets can be found at NeuroPoly's internal server: duke:temp/konstantinos

 ## Help needed

-There is noone else working on this.
 Help is needed on the training of the datasets to optimize parameters.